 The Jr. Livestock officers, division chairpersons, and superintendent has the responsibility to enforce the rules and regulations at the Jr. Livestock Show and Sale.

 ü All 4-H Jr. Livestock exhibits will be visited by the 4-H Agent or their representative at least once during the course of the project when the exhibitor must own, posses, feed and care for his/her project animal(s).

-ü During Weigh-In: Animals will only be weighed once (Lambs, Goats and Hogs will be weighed with out any halters or ropes or blankets on the animal).
+ü During Weigh-In: Animals will only be weighed once (Lambs, Goats and Hogs will be weighed without any halters or ropes or blankets on the animal).
 Steers can be weighed with the halter or rope still on the animal.
-Lambs must be tightly shorn/slick shorn completely before weigh-in (within the 30 days prior to the weigh-in).
+Lambs must be tightly shorn/slick shorn completely before weigh-in.

 ü If there are 2 or more animals, that have been tagged to meet the proper ownership and show requirements, in a species that do not make weight for the market classes, they may be entered in the Feeder classes if the exhibitor chooses (lambs only).
 Feeder classes will take place if there are two (2) or more entries in any given class.